 - Secure software development – best practices include regular updates to address new threats and, vitally important, ensuring that updates come from a verified source.

 Security continues through the cloud software and the end-user apps.
 Most importantly, every aspect of the security must be maintained — a chain is only as strong as its weakest link.
 Cardinal Peak’s IoT security services ensure that no holes have been left in your security architecture.

-Embedded Device Security Examples
+Embedded Device Security Case Studies

 Hash-based message authentication code, or HMAC, is an important building block for proving that data transmitted between the components of a system has not been tampered with.
 It is a widely used cryptographic technology.
 I recently came across its use in an RFID system.